top of page

 "vi ~/.bash_profile"

-• Add the following line to the file:
+• Add this line to the file:

 export JAVA_HOME=$(/usr/libexec/java_home)